- Campus Life

 3+1 Accelerated Degree Program

 Ever since Simmons became the nation's first institute of higher learning to offer training for clinical social workers in 1904, we've led the way in pioneering social work education.
-The 3+1 Program continues this tradition by offering an intensive yet rewarding opportunity for students who are motivated to complete their Bachelor in Social Work (B.S.W.) and Master in Social Work (M.S.W) in four years.
+The 3+1 Program continues this tradition by offering an intensive yet rewarding opportunity for students who are motivated to complete their Bachelor of Social Work (B.S.W.) and Master of Social Work (M.S.W) in four years.

 As a 3+1 student, you'll benefit from all the advantages that our nationally regarded School of Social Work (SSW) has to offer: acclaimed faculty, alumni who are leaders in the field, and an ideal Boston location in the Fenway and Longwood Medical Area.

 Combining stimulating coursework with over 500 hours of field learning, our new B.S.W.
 Program delivers a solid foundation for practice.
 Advancing to the M.S.W., you'll develop a specialization in clinical theory and practice, gaining immersive hands-on training through our renowned field education program.
 The SSW works with more than 300 exciting internship sites, ranging from schools and hospitals to government agencies and private organizations.

 You'll head into the field prepared to practice - ready to take on urgent social issues and improve the lives of the people affected by them.